|Contribution Rating:||61609 (ranked 28th; 1 in last year)|

 |About myself:||Last Update: 30.12.2010|

-I'm currently inactive.
+I'm currently not an active MobyGames contributor.
 Please check back later.

 My first touch with the digital world was back in 1990 with the 486 of my brother.
 Although I still was a very young lad, I learned quickly and took the machine over at some point by secretly playing DOOM.
 And even though I began my career very late, I also know much about what gaming was like in the early days (80s) when I still pooped in my pants.
 I've played, loved and still love many games from that era and after.
 I'm even proud to own one or two of the original boxes from back then.